cyan1650/BLESniffer_Python/README.md

 ## Requirements

-This Python script was written and tested on **Python 2.7.6**, and will require that both Python 2.7 and **pySerial** are installed on your system.
+This Python script will require that both Python 2.7 and **pySerial** are installed on your system.
+For Windows live capture support, you need to install **PyWin32**.